Beatriz at Dinner : Movie Review

 Salma Hayek's selection here recalls the boldness of George Clooney - a Hollywood star going the non-populist way in exposing America's dark side.
 Mike White's script is a ceaselessly provocative triumph of a "class clash", shot through with rich swirls of perspective and humanity, with a finale that calmly refuses to play safe-'n'-cozy.
 And director Miguel Arteta executes this project with pure focus, a luxurious aesthetic of both space and personal space where there are no cuts and brisk pacing like a commercial hack job ; rather there is a painfully honest focus on characters and the way they behave.

 Beatriz (Samla Hayek) is a sensitive lady who carefully conducts her life in California.
-She is a massage therapist at a cancer center ; she lives by herself, keeping the company of a cluster of pet animals, her life perspective a holistic one informed by an ethical, eco-friendly and vegetarian lifestyle.
+She is a massage therapist at a cancer center, and lives by herself, keeping the company of a cluster of pet animals, her life perspective a holistic one informed by an ethical, eco-friendly and vegetarian lifestyle.
 Her childhood was a difficult one in Mexico, from a family disarticulated by poverty and systemic abuse.

 One afternoon, she drives out of the city to the large ocean-side estate of a lady client Kathy (Connie Britton).
 Work over, she's about to leave but her car won't start and as the mechanic is far away, Kathy generously invites her to stay over and have dinner.
 Kathy and her husband Grant are very wealthy, exemplified by their palatial home and that evening they've called over two couples who are their business contacts.
 Rather than shrinking away at the edges of the gathering, Beatriz calmly gets involved in the conversation.
 To her quick internal dismay, she realizes that these people, among which one is the billionaire Doug Strutt (John Lithgow) are only interested in talk of money-making and a generally insensitive, even aggressively selfish streak of pursuits.
 Beatriz may be a shining example of Mexico's best, alas she is not the creme de la creme of Mexico's finest diplomats.
 Her honest speech and some bold outbursts, are first met with polite silence and some risible asides, which then escalate into disturbing outcomes.